clarin-eric/handbook-development/docs/stack/bash.md

 as described in more detail in this [[STACKOVERFLOW]](#stackoverflow) stackoverflow discussion.

 # Documentation
-Typically we provide a comment directly after the shebang describing the purpose of the script on a high level.
+Typically we ***SHOULD*** provide a comment directly after the shebang describing the purpose of the script on a high level.
-Furthermore functions should have a short comment explaining the purpose of the function, the support inputs and ouputs.
+Furthermore functions ***SHOULD*** have a short comment explaining the purpose of the function, the support inputs and ouputs.

-A bash script should always support the `-h`, `--help` parameters.
-When provided the script should give a meaningfull summary of its usage and it's parameters.
+A bash script ***SHOULD*** always support the `-h`, `--help` parameters.
+When called with this argument the script gives a meaningful summary of its usage and it's parameters.

 # Build tools & Continuous Integration